alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 }
 ```

 In small code snippets like this one, throw sites are obvious.
-In larger apps, exceptions can come from anywhere, pushing you toward `try/catch` scaffolding for every line so that you can log the specific error.
+In larger apps, `exceptions` can come from anywhere, pushing you toward `try/catch` scaffolding for every line so that you can log the specific error.

-**In this procedural code, the main point here is, you’re responsible for `null` checks, catching, initializing the user variable outside try/catch, and stopping the pipeline on failure—easy to repeat, noisy, boilerplate-y, and easy to get wrong.**
+**In this procedural code, the main point is that you’re responsible for `null` checks, catching, initializing the user variable outside try/catch, and stopping the pipeline on failure.
+It’s easy to repeat, noisy, boilerplate-y, and easy to get wrong.**

 **Option B: Explicit Validation (Guard Clauses)**
-To reserve exceptions for exceptional cases, you write guard clauses and early returns.
+To reserve `exceptions` for exceptional cases, you write guard clauses and early returns.
 It’s linear, but noisy.
 Basically defensive coding.

 ```csharp
 private readonly IUserRepo _repo;